 I created the Combat Sanshou system to form a bridge between both sports Sanshou and self defense techniques from traditional styles.
 But the goal is of course self-defense.

-Each set contains two DVDs and holds about four hours of instructional material.
+Each set contains about four hours of instructional material.
 No fluff or filler, all solid information.
 The sets are divivded into three distinct topics:

 This is the next part in the Combat Sanshou series.
 It covers two basic scenarios: